SteamMachina/Pong-Game/README.md

 ## Instructions to run the code:

-- In the git bash, run: npm install -y typescript
+- In the terminal, run: npm install -y typescript
-- In the git bash, run: tsc
+- In the terminal, run: tsc
 - Open the main.html file

 ## Github link